This Classic Cornbread Stuffing uses fresh, savory cornbread with an abundance of spices, herbs and aromatics for a delicious side dish!

 For the Stuffing:

-1 loaf crusty french bread, cut into 1 inch-cubes (or smaller, I like smaller bites)
+- 1 loaf crusty bread (cut into 1 inch-cubes (or smaller, I like smaller bites))

-4 cups chicken broth or more as needed (bonus points for homemade!)
+- 4 cups chicken broth (bonus points for homemade!)

 For the Cornbread:

-The day before making the stuffing, bake the cornbread: Preheat oven to 450°.
-Melt 2 tablespoons butter in cast iron skillet over medium heat.
+- The day before making the stuffing, bake the cornbread: Preheat oven to 450°F. Melt 2 tablespoons butter in cast iron skillet over medium heat.
 Combine cornmeal, flour, baking powder, baking soda and salt in a large mixing bowl.

 For the Stuffing:

-Preheat oven to 350°.
-Melt the butter in a large skillet or Dutch oven over medium heat.
+- Preheat oven to 350°F. Melt the butter in a large skillet or Dutch oven over medium heat.

-Transfer mixture to a 9×13 inch baking dish.
+- Transfer mixture to a 9x13 inch baking dish.
 I used the same cast iron skillet that I used above.
 Bake until golden brown, 20 to 25 minutes.
 Let rest 10 minutes prior to serving.